rnrnuraln/KF_FOR_GENE_EXPRESSION/README.md

 This tool aims to predict gene expression using Kalman filter, still being under construction.

 There are some varieties of Kalman Filter model, and here we consider the model that consists of three main variables (hidden (x), observed (z), and environmental (u)), and two noise variables (v, w) normally distributed with mean 0.
 They are all real vector.
 Temporal behavior of each variable is described by linear stochastic difference equation shown below.

 ![equation for Kalman Filter](https://github.com/rnrnuraln/KF_FOR_GENE_EXPRESSION/blob/master/images/Screen%20Shot%202018-03-17%20at%2010.11.31.png)

 ![Explanation of Kalman Filter](https://github.com/rnrnuraln/KF_FOR_GENE_EXPRESSION/blob/master/images/kalman_picture.png)

 Since we did not assume what exactly the hidden states are, we made a tool to estimate some parameters of Kalman Filter from data, so that observed variable fits the data.
-Thanks to the simplicity of the model, we can estimate the parameters using EM algortihm, just like as Baum-Welch algorithm used in parameter estimation of HMM.
-EM algorithm can find parameters that make log-likelihood high in a short time.
+Thanks to the simplicity of the model, we can estimate the parameters using [EM algortihm](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm), just like as Baum-Welch algorithm used in parameter estimation of HMM.
+Using EM algorithm, parameters that increase log-likelihood of the model can be found efficiently.

-## Feature
+## Estimation

-Some original features are added, .
+ The parameters to estimate are described below.

+* Matrix A, B, H, in the formula above.
+* Covariance of noise variables of hidden and observed variables.
+* Mean and covariances of the initial state of hidden variables.
+ Since the model is described by difference equation, we have to specify initial state of the model in some way.

+ Estimating the parameters of this model are written [here](http://mlg.eng.cam.ac.uk/zoubin/course04/tr-96-2.pdf).
+ Based on the algorithm, I added some original features.

-* To avoid over fitting, L1 or L2 regularization can be selected.
+* To avoid overfitting, L1 or L2 regularization can be selected.
 * Missing values of observed data are permitted.
+* Since EM algorithm tends to convergence to a local optimum, initial values for EM algorithm are chosen randomly many times and the best parameters are taken.

-* To make the model simple, covariane of Gaussian noise can be diagonal.
+* To make the model simple, covariance of Gaussian noise can be diagonal.
 * Dimension of the hidden state can be determined by cross validation.

-And more...
+* ...

+ We do not write detail of the algorithm here, because it is so complicated.

+## Prediction

+ After estimating, we can predict gene expression level using Kalman Filtering method.
+ This mode has not yet implemented.

 ## Usage

-Simple usage will be written here.
-See more details on docs/format.md.
+Simple usage is written here.

 * [-m mode -i input -o output -c condition]
  There are two mode in this code; mode and evaluation mode.
 We can change mode using -m option.